Can international students apply for a loan?

-by MPOWER Financing | In Guides and Tools | 27 December 2022 | Updated on: November 29th, 2023
+by MPOWER Financing | In Studying in Canada, Guides and Tools | 27 December 2022 | Updated on: September 12th, 2024

 Pursuing higher education in the U.S. can be a rewarding experience, but it may come with hefty tuition costs.
 To cover the costs of your education, you might consider an international student loan.
 You can apply for an international student loan from a private lender, such as a bank, credit union or online lender.
 Before you kick off the process, read over this information about student loans, including how to get a student loan and eligibility requirements you’ll need to meet.